MLH/mlh-policies/community-values.md

 # Community Values

-Major League Hacking (MLH) believes that every student on the planet should have access to high quality events where they can learn, build, and share their creations.
+Major League Hacking (MLH) believes that every student on the planet should have access to high-quality events where they can learn, build, and share their creations.
 Through supporting 100’s of hackathons around the world and working closely with the MLH Community, we’ve come up with the following Core Values that MLH and MLH Member Events share.